nflverse/nflseedR/cran-comments.md

 ## Release summary

-This a minor release improving some functions.
+This a major release introducing new functions.

 ## R CMD check results